-When someone transitions to a role that requires them to have lower permission in Planning Center, you want to make sure all your bases are covered.
-This guide will help you know what to do to make sure teams have the right leaders in place, automations continue, and the systems you set up continue to work when you remove someone from a place of leadership.
+When someone transitions to a role requiring lower permission in Planning Center, you want to cover all your bases.
+This guide will help you know how to make sure teams have the right leaders in place, automations continue, and the systems you set up will work when you remove someone from a place of leadership.

-First, find out what access the person has in each product, and then go to the product(s) section to find any other necessary changes before you make the person inactive.
+First, find out what access the person has for each product, and then go to the product(s) section to find any other necessary changes before you make the person inactive.

 Tip